-During the time I worked on the “Agat-7” replica, I came across the need for constant changes and improvements; these resulted from either new ideas or troubleshooting.
+While working on the “Agat-7” replica, I came across the need for constant changes and improvements; these resulted from either new ideas or troubleshooting.
 Some of these troubleshoots involve tinkering with the circuit board.
-Currently, I have four different revisions and modifications of PCB’s for “Agat”; this isn’t even the total amount, as the project is still not complete.
+I have four different revisions and modifications of PCBs for “Agat”; this isn’t even the total amount, as the project is still incomplete.

 Aside from the fact that it impedes progress, it is also very economically inefficient.
-Each new version of the board must have a soldiered memory, connectors, FPGA and other elements of a circuit.
-Because of the full set of elements on the board, its size also increases, making production even more expensive.
-As an example, ordering 10x10cm boards with my preferred company costs $20 (plus delivery) for 10 boards, while boards 15x15cm (this is the size of Agat’s PCB) cost an entire $70 for 5 units.
+Each new board version must have soldiered memory, connectors, FPGA and other circuit elements.
+Because of the many components on the board, its size also increases, making production even more expensive.
+For example, ordering 10x10cm boards with my preferred company costs $20 (plus delivery) for ten boards, while boards 15x15cm (the size of Agat’s PCB) cost an entire $70 for five units.

-This is how the idea for a universal modular platform for the creation of retro-computer replicas came to be.
+This is how the idea for a universal modular platform for creating retro-computer replicas came to be.
 I called it Retrobyte.

-The base platform consists of a board on which there are mounted generic elements, required for the majority of retro-computers.
+The base platform consists of a board on which mounted generic elements are required for most retro-computers.